Inca Trail hikers looking out from Pacaymayo camp as the moon rises over a mountain.

 Pacaymayo Camp

-Setting that unpleasant mental picture aside, Pacaymayo was probably the most beautiful campsite we stayed at.
+Setting that unpleasant mental picture aside, Pacaymayo was probably the most beautiful campsite on the Trail.

 View of the night sky over Pacaymayo Camp - Day 2 on the Inca Trail.